-Parkinson’s disease (PD) is a neurodegenerative disease characterised by motor and nonmotor symptoms, both of which negatively impacting patients’ quality of life (Ma et al. 2016).
-Tremors, rigid facial expressions and cognitive difficulties are among other common symptoms experienced by patients (Jankovic, 2008).
-A significant one experienced by both patients and caregivers that most people tend to overlook is the stigma that arises as a results to those common symptoms.
+Parkinson’s disease (PD) is a neurodegenerative disease characterized by motor and nonmotor symptoms, both of which negatively impacting patients’ quality of life (Ma et al. 2016).
+Tremors, rigid facial expressions, and cognitive difficulties are among other common symptoms experienced by patients (Jankovic, 2008).
+A significant one experienced by both patients and caregivers that most people tend to overlook is the stigma that arises as a result of those common symptoms.
 Such a phenomenon affects everyday life and patient’s subjective and relational perception which may lead to frustration, social isolation and consequently negative health effects.

 Nonetheless, stigma is not only linked to observable characteristics of PD patients but also to the loss of functionality.
 Stigma may also be self-attributed when patients develop a physical dependency and lose autonomy.
 Another reason for social stigmatization is due to the common belief that PD is a disease only for old people.
 This prejudice is strong in society, including family members.

-Altogether, stigma result in patients feeling ashamed and embarrassed which often leads to isolation and therefore declined quality of health.
+Altogether, stigma results in patients feeling ashamed and embarrassed which often leads to isolation and therefore declined the quality of health.